YinghaoJia98/pplanner_released/README.md

 The latest updated date is October 30th, 2024.

 Notably, the codes of this work is cumbersome and no longer maintained as our attention is paied to improve the efficiency by other methods, which would be coming soon.

+The accelerated planner by multi-resolution topological mapping has been released as [UFEP](https://github.com/YinghaoJia98/UFEP-Released.git).
 ## Dependencies
 These instructions assume that ROS desktop-full of the appropriate ROS distro is installed.
 <!-- [UFEP](https://github.com/YinghaoJia98/UFEP-Released.git) -->